iagoleal/iagoleal.github.io/content/posts/calculus-symbolic-ad.md

 The answer, quite surprisingly to me, is: _yes, provided that it is polymorphic_.

 If you take a function such as `g :: Double -> Double` that only works for a single type[^monomorphic], all hope is lost.
 Any information regarding "the shape" of the operation performed by the function will have already disappeared at runtime and perhaps even been optimized away by the compiler (as it should be).
 Nevertheless, polymorphic functions that work for any Floating type, such as `f :: Floating a => a -> a`, are flexible enough to still carry information about its syntax tree even at runtime.
 One reason for this is that we defined a `Floating` instance for `Expr a`, allowing the function `f` to be specialized to the type `Expr a -> Expr a`.
-Thus we can convert between polymorphic functions and expressions.
+Thus, we can convert between polymorphic functions and expressions.

 ```haskell
 uneval :: (forall a.
 Floating a => a -> a) -> (forall b.
 Floating b => Expr b)